Merchant of Record

 5. Are EPR registrations included or extra?

-Extended Producer Responsibility for packaging, electronics, and batteries is mandatory in EU markets.
-Costs €5,000–€20,000 per market per year if you handle yourself.
-Make sure it's in scope.
+EU EPR.
+Extended Producer Responsibility for packaging, electronics, and batteries.
+Costs €5K-€20K per market per year if handled separately.
+Should be in scope, not added later.

-6. Who handles product safety compliance — CE marking, REACH, country-specific labeling?
+6. Who handles product safety compliance.
+CE marking, REACH, country-specific labeling?

 7. What about Amazon's Responsible Person requirement for EU listings?

-Section 3: Pricing questions
+Section 3: Merchant of Record provider pricing questions

-8. What's the full pricing structure — and what costs are passed through at cost vs marked up?
+8. What's the full pricing structure.
+And what costs are passed through at cost vs marked up?

 9. Are there any fees not in the proposal?

-Section 4: Ownership and exit questions
+Section 4: Ownership and exit terms to evaluate in any MoR provider

 10. Do I retain 100% ownership of my brand, IP, inventory, and customer data?